 Any incidence of forced labor or child labor triggers a protocol called a Critical Incident Notification (CIN).
 Auditors report CINs to PopSockets staff within 24 hours of the conclusion of the audit with information about the incident and the supplier's response to the auditor.
-The Social Compliance Manager contacts the supplier or subcontractor's manufacturing partner immediately and requires the supplier to begin correcting the situation with the workers' best interests as the primary focus.
+PopSockets staff contacts the supplier or subcontractor's manufacturing partner immediately and requires the supplier to begin correcting the situation with the workers' best interests as the primary focus.
 PopSockets then works with the supplier and any on-site worker representative structures to assesses next steps on a case-by-case basis.
 Potential actions taken range from creating a robust remediation plan focused on root cause and preventative measures, to termination of the sourcing relationship.

 Following audits without egregious issues, remediation begins with a review of findings by the auditor during the closing meeting with facility management to create a Corrective Action Plan (CAP).
 Auditors explain the findings and engage in root cause analysis to facility management to ensure focusing remediation efforts on preventing future findings.
-The Social Compliance Manager receives a copy of the CAP with the facility manager's signature as recognition of the findings.
+PopSockets receives a copy of the CAP with the facility manager's signature as recognition of the findings.

 Receipt of the audit report and CAP kicks off a 120-day remediation period during which the facility submits evidence of remediation.
-The Social Compliance Manager hosts an initial call with the facility before the first submission deadline at 30 days post-audit to review the CAP with the facility and engage in root cause analysis for each finding.
+PopSockets hosts an initial call with the facility before the first submission deadline at 30 days post-audit to review the CAP with the facility and engage in root cause analysis for each finding.
 For the 60, 90, and 120-day submission deadlines, Sumerra reviews the quality of evidence submitted for remediation.
-The Social Compliance Manager independently reviews these submissions and discusses them with facilities during bi-weekly follow-up calls.
+PopSockets independently reviews these submissions and discusses them with facilities during bi-weekly follow-up calls.
 Tier 1 suppliers are contractually required to ensure active participation by their subcontractors in the remediation process.
-Any CINs, such as an incidence of forced labor, and their root causes are given top priority in remediation action taken.
-At the conclusion of the 120-day remediation period, the Social Compliance Manager schedules a wrap-up call with the supplier covering remediation progress and efforts to address any outstanding items.
+Any CINs, such as an incidence of forced labor, and their root causes are given top priority in remediation taken.
+At the conclusion of the 120-day remediation period, the a wrap-up call with the supplier covering remediation progress and efforts to address any outstanding items.